 Here’s where you’ll find regular updates on work taking place in Lodi’s parks, such as construction, equipment replacement or upgrades, or major maintenance projects.

-Emerson Park drinking fountain replacement: New fountains will be installed in February 2019.
+Emerson Park drinking fountain replacement: New fountains will be installed in spring of 2019.

 Down the Road

 Blakely Park sports fields renovations: The City was awarded an $882,340 State grant to renovate the ball fields on the north side of the park, and construct a new basketball court.
 Work is anticipated to begin in spring 2020.

 Lodi Lake Nature Area entry improvements: The City was awarded a $250,000 State grant to renovate the amphitheater, expand the stage, construct a stage cover and construct wheelchair accessible walkways to the amphitheater to enhance education about the environment in the 58-acre Nature Area.

 Lodi Lake Park riverbank stabilization: The City received a $1 million State grant to design and construct improvements that will protect the park from further river erosion.
 Lengthy environmental studies and permitting requirements will likely result in this project being constructed in 2021.

 Blakely Park Pool: Construction began Dec.
 17, 2018 on a project to replace the deck and plaster at Enze Pool, and install new starting blocks for the competitive summer swim program.
 The project was needed to extend the life of the pool and make it accessible to disabled visitors.
 Funding comes through the Community Development Block Grant, a federal program designed to help low-income neighborhoods and persons.
 The pool opened on June 3.
 Cost: $411,500.
 A shade structure ($48,000, Stratus Construction of Stockton) was installed the summer of 2019 to provide swimmers and spectators some relief from the sun.